ernestmcdowell/CSC184/README.md

-# Backup for CSC184 homework
+# Repository for CSC184 Homework